subisarkar/JexoSim/README.md

 ### GitHub

-Clone the repository from github:
+Clone the repository from github, and run `setup.py`.
+This will setup the remaining package dependencies for JexoSim.

     git clone https://github.com/subisarkar/JexoSim.git
     cd JexoSim